GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/09-slices/README.md

    ```

 2. **Ignoring the Index or Value**:
-   If you only need the index or the value, you can use the blank identifier `_` to ignore the unwanted value:

    - To get only the index:
      ```go
      for i := range nums {